sjchiass/website/content/posts/2022_w33_bot/index.md

 ## Overview

 This is Trilobot kit powered by a Raspberry Pi 4 and USB battery pack.
 There's a cheap speaker on the back to play the sounds.
-The controls are through Python.
+The controls are through a Python script.

+I control the robot with a keyboard over SSH.
+It streams its camera over the LAN so that I can see what it's doing.
+In the video below I see what the robot sees, in the lower-right corner of the screen.

 ## Video